GuerillaStudio/now-playing/README.md

 # Now Playing

-Handpicked Albums by the Glitch Family
+Handpicked Albums by the Glitch.Family

 ## Project setup